google/zetasql/docs/functions-and-operators.md

 Returns an error if the underlying type of the input sketch is not compatible with type `INT64`.

-Returns an error if the input is not a valid KLL16 quantiles sketch.
+Returns an error if the input is not a valid KLL quantiles sketch.

+**Supported Argument Types**

++ `sketch`: `BYTES` KLL sketch initialized on `INT64` data type
++ `phi`: `DOUBLE` between 0 and 1

+**Return Type**

+`INT64`

 **Example**

+The following query initializes a KLL sketch from five rows of data.
+Then it returns the value of the eighth decile or 80th percentile of the sketch.

 ```sql
 SELECT KLL_QUANTILES.EXTRACT_POINT_INT64(kll_sketch, .8) AS quintile